rn4sh/tmxathon/README.md

 b.
 Login to your OpenShift [Console](https://console.rh-us-east-1.openshift.com/) and create a new Project</br>
 c.
 Under Topology view, your ops team created a template that you can use, it's called *Coolstore Monolith*.
 It contains your EAP runtime and DB - make sure you use your User ID (userXX)</br>
 d.
 You can deploy from your CodeReady Workspace instance - Make sure you're logged to OpenShift first using the actions, then switch to the project you just created using: oc project <your-project-name> </br>
 e.
-To get a nice topoly view with icons, you can add labels to your deployments - you can use the commands [here](https://github.com/rn4sh/tmxathon/blob/main/migration/labels) </br>
+To get a nice topology view with icons, you can add labels to your deployments - you can use the commands [here](https://github.com/rn4sh/tmxathon/blob/main/migration/labels) </br>
 f.
 Deploy the application - build first, then deploy:</br>
   *mvn clean package -Popenshift -f $CHE_PROJECTS_ROOT/cloud-native-workshop-v2m1-labs/monolith*</br>
   *oc start-build coolstore --from-file $CHE_PROJECTS_ROOT/cloud-native-workshop-v2m1-labs/monolith/deployments/ROOT.war --follow*</br>